Jan-Oliver/wg_gesucht_scraper/README.md

 Scrapes und updates data for a specific city from the [Wg Gesucht Website](https://www.wg-gesucht.de/) and automatically uploads it to database.

+At the moment only flats are supported.
+Other ad types such as Apartments will be suported in the future.

 ## Installation
 - Create a virtual environemnt
 - Activate environment